preciofishbone/OmniaDocs/quality-management/administrator/settings/index.rst

 + **Responsible**: If someone is named as Responsible for this feedback, by any of the process authors, the name will be shown here.
 + **Process**: For a closer look at the process, click the link here.
 You can even work with the feedback for the process if you have the right permissions.

-For more information about how to work with the feedback, see:
+For more information about how to work with feedback for a process, see: :doc:`Important Announcements </web-content-management/news/important-announcements/index>`